radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/nonprofit-business-nutshell.md

 # A Methodology for Nonprofit Ventures

-The purpose of this section is to teach you, the aspiring Nonprofit Entrepreneur, how to do things differently.
+We will now attempt to teach you, the aspiring Nonprofit Entrepreneur, how to do things differently.

 ## Act 1: How to get started